„He Shou Wu tea supports the feminine energy of Jing. That's why I traditionally prepare it for my friends when they come to visit.“

 The noon is from time immemorial associated with magic and miracles and those exactly happen in woman´s body during this phase.
 The aspect of reckless virgin, we described in the previous article is followed by the archetype of caring mother.

-A selection of questions from the Counselling Centre
+Selection of questions from Counselling